 Cold start means device reboot by power disconnection.
 Warm start means device reboot by firmware without power disconnection.
-If there other parties attempt to connect to the device with wrong security password under SNMP v1, v2 or v3 setting, the device will send an authentication failure message to the management server.
+If there are other parties that attempt to connect to the device with a wrong security password under SNMP v1, v2 or v3 setting, the device will send an authentication failure message to the management server.